Permanently shadowed crater: Past

 In 2009, LCROSS sent an impactor into a Cabeus crater, that resulted in detection of water in the ejected material.

 In 2012, The Lyman Alpha Mapping Project aboard NASA's Lunar Reconnaissance Orbiter has found that the permanently shadowed regions have a porous, powdery surface, that indicates the presence of water ice.

 In 2018, an analysis of the results of the Moon Mineralogy Mapper confirmed the existence of water ice deposits in permanently shadowed craters and crevices, with more abundance near the south pole.

+In 2022, Lunar Flashlight was launched as a secondary payload for the Hakuto-R Mission 1 mission.
+The cubesat mission failed to go into orbit around the moon when debris blocked propellant lines for the spacecraft’s thrusters.

+In 2025, the IM-2 lunar mission, conducted by Intuitive Machines for NASA's CLPS program, landed a Nova-C lunar lander.
+The lander carried a hopper named Grace, a drone equipped with a neutron spectrometer to explore the permanently shadowed region of the nearby Marston crater.
+The lander landed on its side and the hopper couldn't be deployed.

 Current

-Lunar Flashlight launched in December 2022 as a secondary payload for the Hakuto-R Mission 1 mission.

 A camera called ShadowCam has been built that is able to take high-resolution images of Permanently Shadowed Regions.
 It is a NASA instrument that flies on board the Korea Pathfinder Lunar Orbiter (KPLO) since 2022.

 Planned

 The proposed International Lunar Observatory mission involves a landing near the Malapert crater.

+The Moonraker mission proposed by ESA will, if approved, use a LiDAR instrument to explore and map the permanently shadowed regions of the Moon.